hashicorp/terraform-provider-tls/README.md

 ### Testing GitHub Actions

-This project used [GitHub Actions](https://docs.github.com/en/actions/automating-builds-and-tests) to realize its CI.
+This project uses [GitHub Actions](https://docs.github.com/en/actions/automating-builds-and-tests) to realize its CI.

-Sometimes it might be helpful to reproduce locally the behaviour of those actions, and for this we use [act](https://github.com/nektos/act).
+Sometimes it might be helpful to locally reproduce the behaviour of those actions, and for this we use [act](https://github.com/nektos/act).
 Once installed, you can _simulate_ the actions executed when opening a PR with: